HOW I DON’T WORK!

 Processing time was thereby becoming noticeably s - l - o -w - e - r.
 In addition, the mirror-finished screen is so glaring that even when wearing dimmer goggles, I got headaches after an hour of working on the laptop.
 I also am in need of more memory.
 And who cannot use more memory!

 I was pleased to take note that I did not wear out the keyboard (or even any lettering) on the Apple, the way I did on the previous Dell and HP laptops; so there is something to be said for the superior quality of Apple keyboards.
-I was not pleased to learn that the CD slot is not available on any Apple laptop.
+I was not pleased to learn that the CD slot is not available on any new Apple laptop.
 I therefore pragmatically decided to forego a CD/DVD reader (which I mainly use for workout music).
 Dear Husband has set me up with the pancake-shaped HOTT portable CD player and Bongo Mini-Speakers.

 It appears that these items are selling like hotcakes to millions of people fed up with the intrusions of iTunes updates (don’t get me started on the intrusiveness of the iTunes update reminders on my digital devices).
 As Apple sheds weight on its computers, the Users are packing pounds in their duffel bags with external devices to play, of all things, Classic Tunes on vintage CDs!

 Initially, I was excited to learn of the Apple Trade-In Program which evidently is geared more for the Planet than for my Pocket.
 I was informed that my model would yield me all of $165.

 An insult, if you ask me.
 But Apple didn’t ask me.
 The trade-in price was derived Online, and I gave Online its share of non-profane insults.